teemak/concorde/README.md

 `scripts/list_slack_users.py` to fetch a list of Slack user email addresses and then use the standard Matrix 'invite by email' feature to guide your users onto Riot.im.

 ## Step by step instructions
+We are going to (not necessarily in this order):
+    - puppet a Slack bot to pull the necessary details out of Slack to pre-register accounts for users on a Matrix homeserver
+    - build and deploy a web interface that lets Slack users securely claim their accounts on a Matrix homeserver
+    - puppet the same Slack bot to advertise a unique link to each of the migrating Slack users

-The migration management web interface comprises:
-- a static Mithril.js web form
-- a stateless python Flask API
+The migration management web interface comprises a **static Mithril.js web form** and a **stateless python Flask API**.

-The API has been optimised for deployment to AWS using Zappa, and these instructions [assume](https://www.xkcd.com/1339/) you're using the same - other hosting options are available (and it shouldn't be too hard to run the Flask API somewhere else with some modest tweaking).
+These instructions [assume](https://www.xkcd.com/1339/) you're using AWS to host the static .js page, and the Flask API has been optimised for deployment to AWS lambda using Zappa, but other hosting options are available and it shouldn't be too hard to adapt.

 ### Before you start
 Make sure you have: